carlocorradini/graphql-auth-directive/README.md

 ## Why another GraphQL Auth Directive?

 Similar libraries are unmaintained and use an old (and deprecated) version of [graphql-tools](https://the-guild.dev/graphql/tools).
-Moreorever this library tries to be as most modular as possible, giving the user the ability to configure the directive as much as possible.
+Moreover this library tries to be as most modular as possible, giving the user the ability to configure the directive as much as possible.

 Similar libraries: